 I tried everything.
 I imbibed a variety of powerful potions and cast defensive magical spells on my party.
 I got the best console and

 even bought a power7 server, which is the best, all this to try to be updated.
 It didn’t help.
 I tried arranging my party in a variety of tactical locations, and then I tried strategic withdrawal.
 Again and again the bastard cut his way through my heroes.
 I finally came to the realization that the cleric had to die first.
 The challenge was in killing him before he was able to lay waste to my entire party.

 Fortunately, I had one thing in abundance: potions.
 My fighters quaffed potions that doubled and tripled their damage dealt; everyone drank oil that doubled their attack speed.
 The onslaught proved too much for the cleric and he fell.
 The other wards were no match for a party of fighters with the strength of storm giants.
 I prevailed at last.

 What is the appeal of insane boss fights and ridiculous, impossible battles?
 I’m no psychologist, but I believe it is the thrill of surmounting obstacles.
 People love the excitement of achievement and the satisfaction of overcoming a challenge.
-It’s why we compete in triathlons, scale Kilimanjaro and Everest and try to cook French food.
+It’s why we compete in triathlons, scale Kilimanjaro and Everest and try to cook French food to keep the diet in line, and finding out which fat burners actually work?
 Our achievements are more rewarding when it costs us something to achieve them.
 Whether it’s learning a difficult piano concerto or beating the entire Dark Souls trilogy, the challenge makes the experience.

 Bring on the boss fights.